beattyml1/ubi-calculator/README.md

 $9.033 Trillion in total adjusted gross income, this includes capital gains http://taxfoundation.org/.../summary-latest-federal...

-~60 Million Social Security Recipients who would not receive UBI https://www.ssa.gov/oact/progdata/icpGraph.html
+~60 Million Social Security Recipients UBI https://www.ssa.gov/oact/progdata/icpGraph.html

 ~$1 trillion in welfare that could be eliminated, this is the most controversial number as it includes state spending in addition to federal.
 Without the state it's at $688 Billion.